About George Bonanno

 While traveling the Eastern US, I decided to settle for a while in Northampton, Massachusetts.
 Not long after, I again found myself in the role of caring for others, this time working directly with severely psychotic patients as part of the de-institutionalization of Northampton State Psychiatric Hospital.
 The experience made a profound impression on me, as did my observation that some of the patients seemed to recover surprisingly quickly after moving out of the hospital.

-I thrived in the atmosphere of open inquiry at Hampshire and found an excellent mentor in Neil Stillings.
+I thrived in the atmosphere of open inquiry at Hampshire and found an exceptional mentor in Neil Stillings.
 With Neil's guidance, I was soon designing my own psychological experiments.
 To my immense personal satisfaction, I published the results of three of the experiments in a peer-reviewed journal.
 My first publication!

 Buoyed by these successes, I next had the incredible good fortune to be accepted to study for a doctoral degree in Clinical Psychology at Yale University.
 There I formed an enduring bond with another excellent mentor, Jerome L. Singer, who taught me to think like a clinical scientist.
 I remember with great fondness that when Jerry pondered a common assumption about some aspect of behavior he always asked, "Where is the data?" (i.e., Where is the evidence to support this assumption?).
 This simple phrase would have an enormous impact on me as I moved forward into my own independent research career.